New Zealand Diploma in Environmental Management (Level 5), Marine Strand

 Star graphic

-Understand ecosystem dynamics in marine and freshwater environments
+Understand marine and freshwater environments

 Star graphic

-Apply environmental management principles
+Apply risk and conservation management principles

 Star graphic